grahamtholt/wordle_solver/README.md

 But, sadly, it will never achieve the dream of the Wordle hole-in-one, as it chooses "SOARE" as maximum-entropy starting guess.

 Also by virtue of this approach we do quite well even against an adversarial opponent like [Absurdle](https://qntm.org/files/wordle/)!
-Because of the dynamic approach used there, to get interesting results please try the `custom_start` option in the `Wordler.start` method.
+Because of the dynamic approach used there, to get interesting results please try the `--custom-start` option.
 Finding the hidden word in 5 or 6 tries was typical of my Absurdle experience.

+This algorithm is not truly optimal (See [Cyrus Freshman's leaderboard](https://freshman.dev/wordle/#/leaderboard)), but performs almost as well as exhaustive methods, with an average guesses-per-word of 3.53.

 ### Speed
-Precomputation of data takes about a minute (73 seconds) but only needs to be completed the first run of the application.
+Precomputing the colorings for the Wordle wordlists takes about a minute (73 seconds) but only needs to be completed the first run of the application.

-The precomputed data take a few seconds to load, but finding optimal guesses takes less than a second for these small word-lengths.
+Finding maximum-entropy guesses takes less than a second for these small word-lengths.

-This algorithm is not truly optimal (See [Cyrus Freshman's leaderboard](https://freshman.dev/wordle/#/leaderboard)), but performs almost as well as exhaustive methods, with an average guesses-per-word of 3.53.

-## Usage
+## Installation

+### Pip
+Install dependencies using `pip install -r requirements.txt`

+### Conda
-First, install dependencies into a conda environment (named "wordle_solver")
+Install dependencies into a conda environment (named "wordle_solver")
 ```
 conda env create -f environment.yml
 ```